 -

-Planting time: as soon as the risk of frost has passed (usually after mid-April)
+Planting time: once the risk of frost has passed (usually after mid-April)

-Location: sunny location with at least 6 hours of sunlight per day
+Location: sunny spot with at least 6 hours of sunlight per day

 Planting instructions: